Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Summary

+This work develops a unified weight-enumerator-polynomial-based framework for analyzing how logical dynamical decoupling combines with both QEC and QED in a single memory cycle.
+For QEC, the framework yields exact logical-fidelity expressions for DD-phys, QEC-only, LDD-only, and LDD+QEC.
+For QED, it yields exact formulas for both the logical fidelity conditioned on acceptance and the acceptance probability of QED-only and LDD+QED, together with the corresponding DD-phys and LDD-only baselines.

+In the perfect-recovery QEC setting, \cref{thm:Hyb.vs.QEC} shows that LDD+QEC outperforms QEC-only precisely when the suppressed sector contains a larger fraction of uncorrectable errors than the unsuppressed sector.
+The low-$p$ analysis sharpens this into a practical design rule: if the LDD group suppresses at least one minimum-weight uncorrectable error, then the hybrid protocol wins for sufficiently small $p$, and stabilizer dressing can often be used to enforce this condition.
+In the QED setting, the relevant trade-off is two-dimensional, involving both the logical fidelity conditioned on acceptance and the acceptance probability $P_A$; \cref{thm:QED.Hyb.vs.QED} gives the corresponding ideal-readout comparison criterion for LDD+QED versus QED-only.

-Finally, in \cref{sec:numerics} we evaluate the analytic formulas for representative codes and LDD choices to illustrate the theory and to probe regimes beyond the clean asymptotic assumptions.
-For the $[[7,1,3]]$ Steane code with the decoding map specified in \cref{ss:713-Decoding-Map}, we find that in the \cref{thm:Hyb.vs.QEC-asymptotics} regime ($\pQEC=0$) the hybrid LDD+QEC strategy outperforms QEC-only, LDD-only, and physical DD as $p\to 0$ for the tested suppression values, consistent with the small-$p$ ordering results.
-When $\pQEC$ is allowed to vary (including settings that violate $\pQEC=o(p^{\alpha-1})$), heat-map comparisons in the $(\pDD,\pQEC)$ plane show that the region where LDD+QEC has a lower logical failure probability than competing strategies expands as $p$ decreases, but also that very strong physical DD can remain competitive when $\pDD$ is extremely small.
-The numerics additionally highlight that the best LDD generating set depends on both the physical noise strength and the QEC imperfection level.
-When QEC is imperfect, suppressing low-weight errors can significantly improve performance, while in the near-perfect-QEC regime most gains come from suppressing the higher-weight uncorrectable errors.
+In \cref{sec:numerics} we evaluate the analytic formulas for representative QEC and QED examples to illustrate the theory and to probe regimes beyond the clean asymptotic assumptions.
+For the $[[7,1,3]]$ Steane code with the decoding map specified in \cref{ss:713-Decoding-Map}, we find that in the ideal-recovery regime ($\pQEC=0$) the hybrid LDD+QEC strategy outperforms QEC-only, LDD-only, and physical DD as $p\to 0$ for the tested suppression values, consistent with \cref{thm:Hyb.vs.QEC-asymptotics}.
+When $\pQEC$ is allowed to vary (including settings that violate $\pQEC=o(p^{\alpha-1})$), heat-map comparisons in the $(\pDD,\pQEC)$ plane show that the region where LDD+QEC has lower logical failure probability than competing strategies expands as $p$ decreases, although very strong physical DD can remain competitive when $\pDD$ is extremely small.
+The numerics additionally highlight that the best LDD generating set depends on both the physical noise strength and the QEC imperfection level: when QEC is imperfect, suppressing low-weight errors can be especially beneficial, whereas in the near-perfect-QEC regime the main gains come from suppressing the higher-weight uncorrectable errors.

+The $[[5,1,3]]$ code shows qualitatively similar QEC behavior.
+With the decoding map of \cref{ss:513-Decoding-Map}, the hybrid and QEC-only curves separate in the expected direction in the ideal-recovery regime, again consistent with the sufficient low-$p$ mechanism of \cref{thm:Hyb.vs.QEC-asymptotics}.
+In imperfect-recovery comparisons, the hybrid protocol remains the best-performing encoded strategy in the low-noise regime shown, and the region of hybrid advantage in the $(\pDD,\pQEC)$ plane expands as $p$ decreases.
+This indicates that the favorable hybrid ordering is not unique to the Steane code but also appears in a distinct distance-$3$ example with a different decoding map.